Fire Safety & Awarness

 Your house and workplace’s fire evacuation protocols should contain a specific strategy for how and when people should leave and what they should do once they’ve exited the building.
 This includes determining departure routes and designating a meeting location.

-Other relevant signage should be displayed alongside your evacuation plan and map, such as designated exits or signage that allows people to quickly identify where fire fighting equipment is stored and the sort of fire it can be used for.
+Display relevant signage alongside your evacuation plan and map.
+Place signs that help people quickly identify where to find fire-fighting equipment and specify the type of fire it can extinguish.

 Everyone must have access to some essential firefighting equipment (fire extinguishers, fire hose reels, and fire blankets).
 When a fire starts, it can sometimes be quickly put out before it spreads.
 The equipment should be easily accessible, with no obstacles such as furniture or containers in the way.